yvonnw/nodeproject/webServer/readMe.txt

 [Feature list - caddon branch]:

+[2017_12_20]
+Task title can be picked out from db, team member's preference will be identified from task closed by them.

+I am working on identifier with, it will be tested tomorrow.

 [2017_12_19]
 cpp (nodeproject/webServer/src/push) is create to query db, but only 1st record is shown, needing to figure it out.